mconnor/mconnor.github.io/resume-short.md

 - Implemented ads into Yahoo's backend AdInterax system
 - Debugged rich media ads built by third ad houses.
 - Worked on a small team that contributed $40 million in annual revenue to the company.
-- Provided support to Adinterax clients
+- Support for Adinterax clients
 - Drafted new standards for internal tracking of ad progression and interaction in Adinterax.
 - Took over new account management responsibilities after supervisor departed the company.
-- Provided support for external publishers
+- Support for external publishers

 #### Senior Flash Developer @ [Vindico Group][vindico] `NYC, Nov 2009 - Nov 2010`